washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does a Tort Claim Contain in Washington?

-Washington tort claims must contain:
+Washington tort claims typically contain:

 • The claimant’s name and address